Navigating the Decision Points

 Guidance for practice:

-• Use AI to assist discovery, but rely on databases, primary sources, and scholarly records for validation.
+Use AI to assist discovery when appropriate, but rely on library databases, scholarly records, and primary sources for validation.

 Synthesis: Constructing Knowledge and Producing Original Scholarly Work